Skip to content ↓

 Stokenham Area Primary School

-Outline Planning for Summer Term 2024 Years 5 & 6
+Outline Planning for Autumn Term 2024 Years 5 & 6

 Dear Parents,

-Listed below are the themes for each subject area that we will be following this term which we hope you will find useful.
+We have listed below the themes for each subject area that we will be following this term which we hope you will find useful.

 Core Subjects